mksaraf/kubernetes-lab-tutorial/content/patterns.md

 The rule above defines a set of preferred rules based on the value of the ``hypervisor=esxi|kvm`` and setting a preference weight (higest is the preferred one).

 #### Pods Affinity
 The node affinity rules are used to force which node a pod is scheduled to.
 But these rules only affect the affinity between a pod and a node, whereas sometimes we need to specify the affinity between pods themselves.
 In this case, the pod affinity technique is required.
-Having a multi services application made of a forntend and a backend service, does make sense to have the frontend pods running close as muche as possible to the backend pods.
+Having a multi services application made of a frontend and a backend service, does make sense to have the frontend pods running on the same worker node where the backend pods are running.

 For example, the following descriptor defines a required pod affinity rule